logo

 Penalty for Late Filing of TDS Returns

-If you delay the payment of TDS that exceeds the TDS due date, then under Section 234E, you will have to pay charges of ₹200 per day until the charge fee is equal to the return filing amount that is TDS.
+If you delay the payment of TDS beyond the TDS due date then under Section 234E (Section 427 under the Income Tax Act of 2025), you will have to pay charges of ₹200 per day until the charge fee is equal to the return filing amount that is TDS.

 Penalty (Sec 271H)